-- A student must complete the program by August 31 following graduation from high school.
+- A student must complete the program prior to graduation from high school.

 - Students must complete 450 hours of work-based training and one year of related classroom instruction.

 WHAT JOBS ARE CURRENTLY AVAILABLE?

 There are currently positions in Manufacturing, Engineer & Technology, Business Management & Finance, Construction & Development and Arts, Media & Communication.
 We are working on expanding to other fields throughout the year.
 We anticipate more openings as employers are approved by the Maryland Apprenticeship Training Council.
 For a comprehensive list of employers with current openings, please visit our Youth Apprenticeship Smore.

 HOW DO I APPLY?

 If you would like to apply or have questions about your eligibility for the program, please contact your school counselor.
 A completed application, along with cover letter, resume and Counselor/Teacher Recommendation Form are required to apply.

 A printable application is available here.